ryan-schofield/fabric_table_materialization/README.md

 **Project Level (`+materialized: table`)**
 - ✅ Use when most of your models benefit from the Fabric optimization
 - ✅ Simplifies configuration management
-- ⚠️ May impact development speed if applied to all models including staging
+- ⚠️ May impact dbt execution times if applied to all models including staging

 **Schema Level**
 - ✅ Best for organizing by data layer (staging → intermediate → marts)